codingbyfreddish/Portfolio-Project-2/README.md

     * No errors or warnings returned when passing through the official W3C validator.

 * #### CSS
     * Two errors returned when testing code through the official (Jigsaw) validator: "Unknown pseudo-element or pseudo-class :modal" on line 166 and 177.
-Since the pseudo-element is needed for showing the backdrop correct, no corrections were made.
+Changed to #modal in style.css.

 * #### Javascript
     * There were 34 warnings when testing code through the JSHint validator.
 35 of them where "const/let/arrowfunction is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)." and 1 warning was